1909 Dime Value Checker: Errors List, “D”, “O”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Market activity over the past year has been moderate overall, with noticeable interest whenever finer-grade examples enter the market.
+Market activity has been moderate, with noticeable jumps whenever finer examples enter the market.

 Market activity: 1909-O Dime